WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 The protocol specs would contain a high level overview like you might find on a wikipedia page and the details of the protocol encoding would be provided in an open source reference implementation.
-The test code for the refernces implemetation helps test the spec.
-The implemenation is not optimized for perfromance but instead is simply trying to clearly illistrate the procol.
+The test code for the references implementation helps test the spec.
+The implementation is not optimized for perfromance but instead is simply trying to clearly illustrate the protocol.
 Particular version of the draft would be bound to a tagged version of the source code.
-All the source code would be under noraml IETF IPR rules just like it was included direclty in the draft.
+All the source code would be under normal IETF IPR rules just like it was included directly in the draft.